BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 When conducting routine project-level audits, expand the review to include inspection of artifacts related to operational enablement for security.
 Projects should be checked to ensure they have an updated and complete operational security guides as relevant to the specifics of the software.

-These audits should begin toward the end of the development cycle close to release, but must be completed and passed before a release can be made.
-For legacy systems or inactive projects, this type of audit should be conducted and a one-time effort should be made to address findings and verify audit compliance, after which additional audits for operational enablement are no longer required.
+These audits should begin toward the end of the development cycle close to release but must be completed and passed before a release can be made.
+For legacy systems or inactive projects, this type of audit should be conducted, and a one-time effort should be made to address findings and verify audit compliance, after which additional audits for operational enablement are no longer required.

 Audit results must be reviewed with business stakeholders prior to release.
-An exception process should be created to allow projects failing an audit to continue with a release, but these projects should have a concrete timeline for mitigation of findings.
+An exception process should be created to allow projects failing an audit to continue with a release but these projects should have a concrete timeline for mitigation of findings.
 Exceptions should be limited to no more that 20% of all active projects.

 ##### B. Perform code signing for application components
 Though often used with special-purpose software, code signing allows users and operators to perform integrity checks on software such that they can cryptographically verify the authenticity of a module or release.
 By signing software modules, the project team enables deployments to operate with a greater degree of assurance against any corruption or modification of the deployed software in its operating environment.